 - 11.10.1.
 "Seek Mate" is a collective term for abilities with the Seek Mate icon directly after a ":".
-The Seek Mate icon is indicated with icons similar to and and an umber, and one or more [card characteristics] directly after it.
+The Seek Mate icon is indicated with icons similar to and anumber, and one or more [card characteristics] directly after it.
 As there are multiple types of Seek Mate icons, within this document, it will be represented by

 - 11.10.1.1.
 The [card characteristic] written directly after a Seek Mate icon is the card name of the card that the unit with the Seek Mate icon can legion with, or the limits on the cards that can be searched by that Seek Mate ability.

+- 11.10.2.
+"ACT (\) I [card characteristic]" has the meaning of "If this unit has never been in a legion state, and your opponent's vanguard is grade 3 or greater, "ACT (\):[Choose four cards from your drop zone, and put them on the top of your deck in any order] Search your deck for up to one card that matches [card characteristic], legion, and shuffle your deck.
+This ability cannot be used for the rest of that game.".

-- - 11.10.2.1.
+- 11.10.2.1.
 Multiple [card characteristics] and 'or' may be written directly after the Seek Mate icon in the form of "[card characteristic] or [card characteristic]".
 You can only Legion with, or search for with Seek Mate, one card that matches one or more of the [card characteristics] written.

 - For example, if a unit has the ability

 "Blaster Blade" or "Blaster Blade

 Seeker", it can legion with, or search for

 with seek mate, either "Blaster Blade" or

 "Blaster Blade Seeker".

-- 11.10.3.
-The number written in the Seek Mate icon is the sum of the power that is written on the cards of the Legion Leader and Legion Mate that are attacking.